cpdoc/dhbb/README.txt

 dhbb
 ====

-This repo is composed of three different dictionaries:
-- DHBB: Dicionario Historico-Biografico Brasileiro
-- DHBPR: Dicionario Historico Biografico da Primeira Republica
-- DPRRJ: Dicionário da Politica Republicana do Rio de Janeiro

-Each dictionary has (at least) six directories:
+This dictionary has seven directories:
 1) html
 Holds the original html files for each dictionary entry.